Application Deadline:December 1, 2023

 The New Mexico Psychology Internship Consortium has three full-time positions, (1 at HMS, 2 at ICS, and 2 at NMBHI).
 NM-PIC is a member of APPIC and participates in the APPIC Match.
 Interested applicants should submit an online application through the APPIC website.

-All applicants must be a current doctoral-level student in a clinical or counseling psychology program and must be certified by the Director of Clinical Training as being ready for an internship.
+All applicants must be a current doctoral-level student in a clinical, counseling, or school psychology program and must be certified by the Director of Clinical Training as being ready for an internship.